-The Labor Agreement Grievance Review Request must be completely filled out by the grievant and/or Union and signed by the patrol officer and the Union representative.
+The Labor Agreement Grievance Review Request must be completely filled out by the grievant and/or Union and signed by the corporal or sergeant and the Union representative.
 Once reduced to writing beginning at Level I, the text of the grievance shall remain unaltered as the grievance processes through any additional steps.